 BAKE.
 Then, shape into 1″ balls and roll in white sugar.
 Place on an ungreased cookie sheet and bake at 350°F for 8 minutes.
 Cookies will puff up then flatten.
 Let cool and then enjoy!

 How to store gingersnaps?
-Place in an air-tight container and keep on the counter for 2-3 weeks.
-If frozen, they can last up to 6 months long.
+Place in an air-tight container and STORE on the counter for 2-3 weeks.
+If FROZEN, they can last up to 6 months long.